ros-ukraine/leobot/README.md

 ## Starting the web server

-This module requires up-to-date system packages and additional rosdep and npm dependencies before running.
-You need to install them using commands described in [Code Update](CONTRIBUTING.md#code-update) section.

-Then you can start the web server with such command
+Once you install all dependencies, you can start the web server with such command
 ```bash
 roslaunch leobot_launch web_server.launch
 ```